 Although the style of the new editor takes some getting used to, it’s largely unobtrusive.
 Creating title and post text isn’t significantly different than in the old editor, and you can quickly search for specific block types if you’re not sure what to use.
 In fact, for most common use cases you can effectively ignore the Gutenberg editor and create content as normal —blocks only impact your work if you’re looking to implement specific features or customize the look of your site.

 How to Disable Blocks in WordPress

 What happens if you really, really dislike the new Gutenberg content block editor?
 Some users do — before its wide release in 2018 there were complaints about it not being ready for large-scale deployment, and it’s true that in some cases what site owners want to do with content blocks isn’t immediately obvious or intuitive.
-It’s also true that some third-party WordPress plugins and add-ons may not play well with Gutenberg, especially if software creators haven’t gotten around to updating their code.
+It’s also true that some must-have WordPress plugins and add-ons may not play well with Gutenberg, especially if software creators haven’t gotten around to updating their code.

 While you can’t switch back to the classic editor directly from your WordPress administrator page, several plugins offer this functionality.

 As soon as this plugin is installed, it deactivates the Gutenberg content editor and restores the classic version.
 It also offers the ability to keep both classic and Gutenberg options simultaneously — if you activate this option, content blocks will be displayed by default but include links back to the classic editor